 - May 2018: Tusitala “Tiny” Toese and other Proud Boys attacked a black teenager at the Vancouver (Washington) Mall.

 - September 2017: Patriot Prayer (with Proud Boys in attendance) and local anti-hate coalition “Portland Stands United Against Hate” held competing rallies on the same day in Portland.
-Several fights broke out and three people were arrested, one for speeding towards counter-protestors in a car.
+Several fights broke out and three people were arrested, one for speeding towards counter-protesters in a car.

 - August 2017: at Unite the Right in Charlottesville, Alex Michael Ramos, one of the men convicted of assaulting DeAndre Harris, claimed he joined the Proud Boys after Charlottesville